My Values and Identity

 Systemic Perspective

 I recognize the systemic power structures that negatively impact many people for the benefit of specific others.
-I acknowledge my privileges and strive to always remain curious and continue learning.
+I understand that not all problems are individual problems.
+I humbly acknowledge my privileges and strive to always remain curious and continue learning.